Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 - Ship sizes
 - Guess map that records your guesses
 - Have your own board

+## Technologies Used
+#### Programming Languages
+- Python
+- Git

+Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

+#### Github
+GitHub is used to store the projects code after being pushed from Git.

+#### Code Institutes mock terminal
+Code Institute provided a mock terminal for use for the project.

 ## Reference
 Credit goes to Garrett Broughton - [YOUTUBE](https://www.youtube.com/watch?v=tF1WRCrd_HQ&t=555s&ab_channel=KnowledgeMavens)